abiddiscombe/whereabouts/README.md

 ```

 ### Deployment
-The server image is published to Docker Hub as `abiddiscombe/whereabouts`.
+The server image is [published to Docker Hub](https://hub.docker.com/u/abiddiscombe/whereabouts) as `abiddiscombe/whereabouts`.

 > The image is currently limited to `arm64` architectures (suitable for Apple M1/M2 or Raspberry Pi 4).
 > If there is demand for an `amd64` build, this can be investigated in the future.

 The server requires the following environment variables:

-`MONGO_URI`
+- `MONGO_URI`
-A valid connection string to your MongoDB database, this may need to include authentication and TLS security parameters.
+A valid connection string to your MongoDB database.
-It will look something like `mongodb+srv://username:password@mongodb.example.com/databaseName?replicaSet=serverName&tls=true&authMechanism=SCRAM-SHA-1&authSource=admin` but the exact configuration will depend on your infrastructure.
+It will look something like: `mongodb+srv://username:password@mongodb.example.com/databaseName?replicaSet=serverName&tls=true&authMechanism=SCRAM-SHA-1&authSource=admin`.